What is a layoff?

 The employer must give notice of the layoff in writing, no later than 14 days before the layoff comes into effect.
 During this period of notice, the employee must work normally and receive the appropriate salary.
 Layoff can apply for an undetermined period, up to a maximum of 52 weeks.
 The period of layoff must be stated in the layoff notice given to the employee.
 When the layoff period is over, the employee is obliged to return to work again.
 During a layoff of undetermined length, the employee is obliged to attend meetings within two days of the employer giving notice of the meeting.

-Unemployment benefits during layoff
+Unemployment benefit during layoff

-When you are laid off, you are entitled to unemployment benefits if you satisfy the usual conditions for unemployment benefits.
+When you are laid off, you are entitled to unemployment benefits if you satisfy the usual conditions for unemployment benefit.
 In addition, the layoff must be caused by a lack of work or other conditions beyond your employer’s control.

 It is the Norwegian Labour and Welfare Administration (NAV) that is responsible for payment of unemployment benefits.
 If you are laid off, you should contact NAV so that you can give them the documentation needed.